mattermost/docs/source/help/getting-started/light-install.rst

 .. note::

-  Although the recommended way to install and configure Omnibus is with SSL enabled, if you want to use or test without it, you can run:
+  Although the recommended way to install and configure Omnibus is with SSL enabled, if you want to use or test without it (or without a domain name), you can run:

 .. code-block:: sh